1-Webb-NGC604_NIRCAM

 Robin Garrod, University of Virginia, USA

-10. Laboratory astrochemistry.
+11. Laboratory astrochemistry.
 Gas-phase processes

 Wolf Geppert, Stockholm University, Sweden

-11. Laboratory astrochemistry.
-Solid-state and surface processes
+12. Laboratory astrochemistry.
+Solid-state processes

 Martin McCoustra, Heriot-Watt University, Scotland

-16. Exogenous synthesis and delivery of biomolecule precursors to early Earth
+16. Exogenous synthesis of biomolecule precursors

 Alexey Potapov, Friedrich Schiller University Jena, Germany